v-ein/WhaddaDoo/docs/README.md

 - It is entirely local and works offline.
 - Inspired by Agile practices, it aims to help with prioritization in the first place.
 Its main purpose is to answer the question, "What should I do now?"

+# Requirements

+WhaddaDoo requires the following software to be installed on your machine:

+- Python 3.8
+- wxPython 4.1.1

+It might work on older versions of these products, but it has not been tested with the older versions.
+Before reporting a bug, make sure you have the versions listed above or newer versions of these packages.

 # Development

 ## DISCLAIMER